hg522/PerceptionAndAvoidance-ROS/README.md

 OBSTACLE AVOIDANCE USING BUG2 ALGORITHM

 In this part the robot starts at a fixed point and plans its path to another point.
 The robot navigates itself avoiding the various obstacles in its way using the standard bug2 algorithm.
 The robot will be in one of two states: GOAL SEEK and WALL FOLLOW.
-It follows the WALL by using the lines detected in the previous part to drive in parallel to it and when it dowsn't detect any walls it starts to go towards the goal following the line from the starting point to the end point.
+It follows the WALL by using the lines detected in the previous part to drive in parallel to it and when it doesn't detect any walls it starts to go towards the goal following the line from the starting point to the end point.